Wood resigns after revelations of more shareholdings

 Prime Minister Chris Hipkins confirmed Wood’s resignation today, saying he became aware of the fresh issues yesterday.

-It has emerged that Wood had shares in Chorus, Spark and the National Australia Bank, in addition to the Auckland Airport shares that have since been disclosed to Hipkins.
+Until today, Wood had held portfolios of Transport, Auckland, Immigration, Workplace Relations as well as being the associate Minister for Finance.

-The bank shares weren’t disclosed when Cabinet discussed a possible market study into the banking industry, announced yesterday.
+The bank shares weren’t disclosed when Cabinet discussed a possible market study into the banking industry.
 That was despite repeated requests from Hipkins and others for Wood to disclose them.

 The Government announced yesterday it has directed the Commerce Commission to investigate the competitiveness of the sector, dominated by four big Australian-owned banks - ANZ, ASB, BNZ and Westpac.